 As your child is non-compulsory school age you can take a holiday during the school term time.
 We would appreciate it if you could fill out a holiday form in advance.
-The holiday forms can be located on our Parent's Board in the Nursery building foyer or alternatively you can collect a form from the foyer of the main school office.
+The holiday forms can be located in the foyer of the main school office.